What is Influencing?

 Persuasive power is the ability to influence or convince others behavior towards the desired behavior from them.
 It is developed because of the expertise and the personality of the leaders.
 It is the consequence of a high level of trust.
 Leaders with high persuasive power typically carry a large circle of influence.

 It is the ability developed through expertise in planning, making effective decisions, and executing the decision to attain objectives.
 Such a person does the right things at the right times very well, with high character and competency.
-Followers get influenced because of such qualities of the leaders.
+Followers are influenced because of such qualities of the leaders.

 Principles of Influencing